TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_https.md

 - This showcases the ability of the TI device to act as an HTTPS server
 # Supported Combinations

 \note In this implementation of HTTPS server, we have used PBUF_RAM to allocate pbufs instead of PBUF_POOLS.
 This is subject to change in the future releases.
-The lwip-stack/src/apps/altcp_tls files have also been moved out to the example for the aforementioned reason.
+The lwip-stack/src/apps/altcp_tls/altcp_tls_mbedtls.c file has also been moved out to the example for the aforementioned reason.

 \cond SOC_AM243X